invm/noir-docs/docs/using-the-app/connecting.md

 Clicking on the **Enter** icon will open the connection in a new tab.

 Right-clicking on the connection will give you the option to **Delete** the connection.

+Once a connection is established, if you choose not to close it manually, on next app launch it will be restored unless the database is unreachable.